-- Be on time - NEVER run to or from the bus - · Stand well back from the curb - Stay in your seat.
+- Be on time!
+Students should be at their bus stop five minutes before their scheduled pick-up time. - · NEVER run to or from the bus - · Stand well back from the curb - Stay in your seat.
 Keep the aisles clear and keep heads and arms inside windows - ALWAYS obey the driver.
 The bus driver is the authority on all school buses.
 Students are required to follow his or her directions at all times, including on field trip and athletic trips. - Drivers may change seating from time to time to handle on-bus safety - Keep the noise level down and avoid distracting the driver - There is no eating or drinking on the bus - Wait for the driver's signal before crossing the street - NEVER bend down near or under the bus - Cross at least 10 feet in front of the bus - ALWAYS check for traffic both ways before crossing